 Christmas markets in Scandinavia are a great attraction for travelers and offer lots of seasonal shopping for local crafts and typical Scandinavian gifts, as well as hot local food and drink.
 They're always worth a nice, romantic evening stroll.
-So where are the biggest and best Christmas markets in Scandinavia?
+Christmas markets generally take place from late November until around Dec.
+23. So where are the biggest and best Christmas markets in Scandinavia?

 The Christmas Market in Gothenburg, Sweden